int19h/jbomohi/dict/famyma'o/comments.md

 We assume here that {fanmo} refers to the last part of the process, not its endpoint since sumti indeed contains both {lo} and {ku}.

+## 2015-05-24T08:24:01Z — gleki (comment 1889)

+please dont change place structure of existing definitions!

+since it's rather a bug of JVS than a feature please don't change place structures of existing definitions but add new definitions that can be voted for or against.